 Enrich the Article with Rich Media for EEAT Compliance

 The BlitzMetrics article guidelines require rich media — not just text.
-The agent replaced all third-party YouTube video embeds with Dennis’s original photos from his Google Photos shared album, taken during the actual December 2025 Turkey trip.
-This approach is superior for EEAT because original photography demonstrates genuine first-person experience rather than relying on third-party content.
+The agent enriched the article with Dennis’s original photos from his Google Photos shared album, taken during the actual December 2025 Turkey trip.
+Original photography demonstrates genuine first-person experience and is the strongest EEAT signal — far superior to embedding third-party video content.

 Document What the Agent Could Not Do